shannonasmith/VT_Projects/CS5244/P4/README.md

 <div align="center">

-# 🗄️ Project 4 — DAO Pattern and REST API
+# 🗄️ P4 — DAO Pattern and REST API

 ### Introducing a real, database-backed server with a DAO layer and a JAX-RS REST API